 In the film “Avengers 3: Infinity War” (spoiler alert!), Half of all living things in the cosmos are wiped out at the end of the film.
 My friend, a real Marvel fan who I watched the movie with, was really upset by that ending.
 Many people around the world have expressed the same reaction on forums.
 Nobody really wanted to believe this ending.

 Why do we notice in a Marvel movie that the ending doesn’t fit, but don’t notice it in the story of God?
 All Christians believe that God is good and created us.
 We refused him.
 By his grace, he has initiated a rescue plan.
 Believing that God will only save a small part of His beloved creation doesn’t quite fit the story.
 It makes the work of Adam greater than the work of Jesus.
 I agree with Paul that the work of Jesus is greater than the work of Adam (Romans 5: 12-21).
+ALL people were affected by the fall and in the same way ALL people are saved through Jesus.
 God’s plan of salvation will not fail.
 He will save and renew all of his creation.
 This is the only fitting ending to God’s glorious story.

 - Belief in the salvation of all people helps me to better fulfill God’s double commandment to love